badusername2262/Derpy/README.md

 # Visual Studio Code
 To use in visual Studio Code you will need a C++ compiler.\
 you can get a C++ comiler from **msys2.org**.
->**This way of compilation has only been tested with msys2 MinGW64 GCC 13**
+>**This way of compilation has only been tested with msys2 MinGW64 GCC 13.\

->**You also will need to have the C/C++ Extension Pack installed to compile without errors**
+You also will need to have the C/C++ Extension Pack installed to compile without errors**

-Once you have a version GCC installed you will need to open the **Derpy.code-workspace** file in Visual Studio Code.
+Once you have a C++ compiler of your choice installed you will need to open the **Derpy.code-workspace** file in Visual Studio Code.

-Then build the **Engine** project first, after it has finished compiling you can then build the **Game** project.\
+First you have to build the **Engine** project first, after it has finished compiling you can then build the **Game** project.\
-After you have compiled both you will need to move the .dll file from **Derpy/Engine/bin/Engine.dll** and move it to **Derpy/Game/bin** where the Game.exe is located.
+After you have compiled both you will need to move the .dll file from **Derpy/Engine/bin/Engine.dll** and move it to **Derpy/Game/bin** where the Game.exe is located.\

-After this you should be able to run the Game.exe executable without any issues.
+Once you have done that you should be able to run the Game.exe executable without any issues.